 The 2017 Infrastructure Report recommends, "Bridge owners should consider the costs across a bridge's entire lifecycle to make smart design decisions and prioritize maintenance and rehabilitation."
 The composite FRP bridge is the solution to this recommendation.
 AIT Bridges' composite bridge systems are tested to last over 100 years, at least 30 years longer than the average steel bridge.
 Additionally, because our bridge systems use FRP's instead of steel, they need little to zero maintenance over its lifecycle.
-Today, AIT Bridges offers the composite arch bridge system and the CT Girder; two building blocks capable of replacing most bridges across the country.
+Today, AIT Bridges offers the composite arch bridge system and the composite beam bridge system; two building blocks capable of replacing most bridges across the country.

 Institute for Sustainable Infrastructure